Nineteenn1/hl-modding/README.md

 Modding half-life games, mostly the vanilla half-life game and sharing useful and helpful resources to do it.
 Some of the mods I made may have their own repositories.

+For modding I used <a href = "https://github.com/SamVanheer/halflife-updated">the Half-Life Updated SDK</a>

 # Mods I made

 ### firstmod